 I run a solo private practice that is 100% telehealth and direct-pay only.
 I do not accept health insurance, but I do provide Superbills upon request that may be submitted to insurance companies for reimbursement.
-I offer individual psychotherapy (also referred to as “talk therapy”) to residents of Louisiana, Florida, Arizona, and California.
+I also provide online therapy through the BetterHelp subscription-based platform.
+Click here for more information and client testimonials.

 Testimonials are solicited and published by BetterHelp, not by Renée Gaubert, LCSW.